Philip Giaccone: The three capos murder

-On May 5, 1981, Massino loyalists shot and killed Giaccone, Trinchera, and Indelicato in a Brooklyn night club.
+On May 5, 1981, Massino loyalists shot and killed Giaccone, Trinchera, and Indelicato in a Brooklyn nightclub.
 On the pretext of working out a peace agreement, Massino had invited them to meet with him at the 20/20 Night Club in Clinton Hill, Brooklyn.
 However, Massino's real plan was to assassinate the capos.
 The ambush was set in the club store room, with Salvatore Vitale and three other gunmen wearing ski masks hiding in a closet.
 One of the gunmen was mobster Vito Rizzuto, who came from Montreal, Quebec, Canada with another Canadian mobster to help Massino.
 Massino told the men to avoid shooting so that bullets wouldn't spray around the room.
 Massino also brought drop cloths and ropes for disposing of the bodies afterwards.

 When the capos arrived at the 20/20, Massino and Bonanno mobster Gerlando Sciascia and Frank Lino escorted them to the store room.
 As the men entered the room, Sciascia brushed his hand through his hair, giving the prearranged signal.
 Vitale and gunmen rushed out of the closet, with Rizzuto yelling "it's a hold up".
 Massino immediately punched Giaccone, knocking him to the floor, and also stopping Indelicato from escaping.
 Giaccone got up and tried to run out of the room, but was blocked up against a wall with Trinchera.
 The gunmen killed Giaccone with a volley of submachine gun fire.
 The three capos were unarmed, as was the rule when attending a peace meeting.
 Lino, who had escaped, was brought instead of Indelicato's son, but was quickly won over to Massino's side.

 After the killings, the Bonanno gunmen transported the three bodies to a lot in Lindenwood, Queens, in an area known as The Hole.

 The lot was a Gambino mob graveyard; Gambino crime family capo John Gotti arranged for his men to bury the bodies there as a favor to Massino.
 A few weeks later, on May 28, authorities discovered Indelicato's body and removed it from the lot.

 In October 2004, after some children reported finding a body in the Lindenwood lot, FBI agents excavated the property and discovered the bodies of Giaccone and Trinchera.
 Among the personal items they unearthed was a Piaget watch that had belonged to Giaccone's wife.
 In December 2004, the bodies were positively identified as Giaccone and Trinchera.
+He was reinterred at Saint Charles Cemetery in East Farmingdale, New York.

 On June 23, 2005, Massino, then a government witness to avoid the death penalty, pleaded guilty to several murders including those of Giaccone, Trinchera, and Indelicato.
 He received two life sentences in prison.
 On May 4, 2007, after being extradited to the United States, Rizzuto pleaded guilty in a Brooklyn court to reduced charges in the murder of three capos and was sentenced to ten years in state prison.